Best Air Fryer Review – Top 5 Hottest List for March, 2023 with Buying Guide

 More info on the Living Basix LB200 Digital Oil-Free Fryer:

 The Kalorik is mostly plastic but it’s sturdier than our final reviewed product.
-Since it’s not as powerful, GroomNStyle wouldn’t choose it for fresh food preparation, but to “fry” frozen food like French fries and fish sticks it’s a good choice for the price range.
+Even though the manufacturer touts its ability to fry, roast, grill and bake, Groom+Style wouldn’t choose it for fresh food preparation because it’s not as powerful as our top-ranked models.
+But to “fry” frozen food like French fries and fish sticks it’s a good choice for the price range, and if you want to try out the roasting function to make steak and fries, there’s an inside rack that lets you put the meat on the top and the fries on the bottom.

-The controls on the Kalorik are dials rather than a digital touchpad, but you can still set the timer up to 60 minutes and cook at temperatures as high as 400°.
-The basket is about the same size as on most air fryers so you can prepare food for a small family on one go.
-As with the Living Basix model no oil is required for cooking, but you’ll probably find that you get better outside crispness by adding a bit.
+The controls on the Kalorik are dials rather than a digital touchpad, but you can still set the timer up to 30 minutes and cook at temperatures as high as 400°.
+The basket is a bit smaller than the ones you find on most air fryers, but you can still prepare about two pounds of food or a little less on one go.
+As with the Living Basix model no oil is required for cooking, although you’ll probably find that you get better outside crispness by adding a bit.

 Dedicated cooks won’t find this air fryer anything special, but it’s great for a bag of fries or onion rings straight from the freezer.